Mammea touriga

-Mammea touriga, also known as brown touriga or alligatorbark, is a species of tree in the Calophyllaceae family.
+Mammea touriga, also known as brown touriga or alligatorbark, is a species of tree that belongs to the Calophyllaceae.
 It is native to north-eastern Australia.

 Description

 The species grows as a tree with sticky, honey-coloured sap.
 The leaves are 13–20 cm long by 4–7 cm wide.
 The flowers are 20–25 mm in diameter.
 The fruits are spindle-shaped and 7–10 cm long by 5–7 cm wide, with fallen fruits eaten by musky rat-kangaroos.

 Distribution and habitat

 The species is endemic to north-eastern Queensland where it has a restricted distribution in the Boonjee area of the Atherton Tableland.
 It occurs in mature rainforest, often on basalt soils, at elevations of 600–800 m.